Skip to main content

 All research degrees are programmes of independent study at the end of which you are expected to produce a dissertation or thesis and to defend this at a viva voce (oral) examination.
 The exact nature of this research will vary with the subject studied.
 Some may involve extensive fieldwork or laboratory testing, whilst others may be more theory-based.

-The research areas covered by the Faculty include environmental change, geological and crustal processes, fire and explosion studies, computer vision and machine learning, molecular electronics and photonics, construction materials and sustainable technology, mobile information and network technologies, biomedical and pharmaceutical sciences research.
+The research areas covered by the Faculty include environmental change, geological and crustal processes, fire and explosion studies, computer vision and machine learning, molecular electronics and photonics, construction materials and sustainable technology, and mobile information and network technologies.

-Currently there are more than 220 research students across the Faculty, many of whom have successfully secured studentships, industry sponsorship or University and Faculty funding.
+Currently there are around 100 research students across the Faculty, many of whom have successfully secured studentships, industry sponsorship or University and Faculty funding.
 Any opportunities for funding for research degrees are advertised on these pages when they become available.

 The length of time it takes to complete a research degree varies depending on the mode of attendance:

 To apply for all of our research degrees you should have a first or upper second class honours degree in a relevant area.
 For consideration for a PhD, a masters degree and some research experience would be beneficial.

 If you are not from a recognised majority English speaking country, or have not studied at a British university before, you will need to show proof of English language ability (IELTS minimum 6.5 overall (or equivalent)).
 Please visit the language requirements page for further information.